 If we take 'existent' to mean the same as 'now existent', and 'living' to mean the same as 'now living', then Socrates turns out to be not a human substance (because he is not an object, because he is not an existent object, because he is not a now existent object) - just as he turns out to be not a living (i.e., now living) material object.
 If, however, we take 'existent' to mean the same as 'at some time existent', and 'living' to mean the same as 'at some time living', then Socrates can certainly be regarded as a human substance (and hence as an object, an existent object, an at some time existent object) - and certainly as a living (i.e., at some time living) material object.
 Instead of "human substance", we say more familiarly "human being", and instead of "living material object" "living body".
-It should be born in mind that these predicates (and all other ordinary language predicates put forward as readings of the formal predicates that form sententials with the ODs of T) have an existential (and substantial or quasi-substantial) import, according to the intended interpretation of T. - There can be no question but that C1 squares with Thomasic (but not so easily with Cartesian or Platonic) doctrine.
+It should be born in mind that these predicates (and all other ordinary language predicates put forward as readings of the formal predicates that form sententials with the ODs of T\) have an existential (and substantial or quasi-substantial) import, according to the intended interpretation of T\. - There can be no question but that C1 squares with Thomasic (but not so easily with Cartesian or Platonic) doctrine.

-Concerning C2: C2 asserts that the actuating form - that is, in view of C1, the soul30- of any human being is a created immaterial object (an intelligence).
-This cannot be expressed in the following manner: $\forall x(H(x) \supset H(x))$
+Concerning C2: C2 asserts that the actuating form - that is, in view of C1, the soul- of any human being is a created immaterial object (an intelligence).
+This cannot be expressed in the following manner: $\forall x(H(x) \supset I(a(x)))$ , since this is not a well-formed expression of T\.
+For according to D6 and D3, 'I(a(x))' would entail 'I(a(x))'; but the latter expression (and therefore also the former) is ungrammatical according to the syntax of T (see sections III and V) - and also, of course, according to the syntax of T\ (cf. its description above).
+Concerning the Thomasic doctrinal justification of C2, consider the following:

-^{30.} C1 requires that human beings are living bodies, and in the case of a living body x, the locution "the soul of x" can be used instead of "a(x)" ["the actuating form of x"], as was determined earlier in this section.
+$^{30}$ C1 requires that human beings are living bodies, and in the case of a living body x, the locution "the soul of x" can be used instead of "a(x)" ["the actuating form of x"], as was determined earlier in this section.